hyunguboy/IgorPro_MiscTools/README.md

 ## HKang_LinearRegressionMethods.ipf

 Multiple ways to calculate a linear regression.
+See inside for references.

 ## HKang_VaporPressClausClap.ipf